 One of the benefits of Spottsville is that there is very little traffic.
 The average commute to work is 9.38 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Spottsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Spottsville doesn't have a public transportation system that people use for their commute.

 The per capita income in Spottsville in 2022 was $40,252, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $161,008 for a family of four.
 However, Spottsville contains both very wealthy and poor people as well.
 Spottsville also has one of the higher rates of people living in poverty in the nation, with 50.00% of its population below the federal poverty line.